top of page

 -Both can be considered to be a form of a sub-genre of Fantasy

--They both are weird, odd and unique in their own right and share a specific quality to them
+-They both are weird, odd, and unique in their own right, and share a specific quality with them

 -They take place during a certain time period

-So in many ways Weird West and Steampunk are similar and sometimes tend to draw in the same audience.
-They are both unique genres that really capture the essence of creativity, magic and technology.
-They, like other small sub-genres tend to go unnoticed or underrated however over the last few years the popularity in each of them.
+So in many ways, Weird West and Steampunk are similar and sometimes tend to draw in the same audience.
+They are both unique genres that really capture the essence of creativity, magic, and technology.
+They, like other small sub-genres, tend to go unnoticed or underrated; however, over the last few years, the popularity of each of them.

 Here are some popular authors of each genre: